• Skip to primary navigation

 Logos can either A.) include an illustration or B.) be typographic only (this is called a logotype).

 Think about the ways you plan to use your logo.
 Printing on business cards?
 Placing it on the header of your website?
-Using it for a Facebook profile image?
+Insta/Facebook profile image?
 Printing on t-shirts?
 Having a stamp made?

 If a design is too detailed, the versatility may be compromised.
 However, a way around this is to have various versions of the logo (text only, illustration and text, condensed version of the design, icon version, etc.)